Are you looking for a group health insurance plan for your

 Less sick days

-- By its nature, retail tends to be a high-turnover industry.
+By its nature, retail tends to be a high-turnover industry.
 Offering health insurance to your staff may be an effective way to boost employee retention, since group medical plans are one of the most popular employee benefits.
 When retail workers see that their employer cares for their well-being by providing important benefits, they may be more likely to remain at their jobs.

-- For retail small business owners, employee retention is important since it means reducing the likelihood of having to replace employees who leave, and avoiding having to go through the time-intensive recruiting, hiring, and training process again.
+For retail small business owners, employee retention is important since it means reducing the likelihood of having to replace employees who leave, and avoiding having to go through the time-intensive recruiting, hiring, and training process again.

 More affordable plans

 Managing costs is always an important concern for small retail business owners.
 Fortunately, small business health insurance plans may often be more affordable and have lower average per-person costs than individual health insurance plans.

 According to the eHealth 2018 Small Business Health Insurance Report, the average premium per-person for a small business health plan was $409, or 7 percent lower than average premium for an individual plan, which was $440.
 The eHealth report also found that small business health insurance plans show more premium stability over time than individually purchased coverage.

 Overall, having a small business health insurance plan may

 provide access to medical coverage at a lower cost for both yourself and your retail